 Oh?
 Could I wait a few hours while she and Calliope ready themselves for the ball?
 Gee, let me think about it!

 Rumor has it that Northstar is decked out as if Stanley Kubrick had hired the set designer from 2001: A Space Odyssey to see to it that Northstar's control room picks up where the Spaceship Discovery One's flight deck left off.
-It rang true cause it was true—I'd already seen it with my own eyes.
+That rang true because it was true—I'd already seen it with my own eyes.
 Northstar's dashing carrot-topped proprietor, Alex Major, was the brother-in-law of Victor Levine, my Hebrew School buddy who had finagled himself a position as studio manager.
-Victor was part of the New Jersey crew who came out to visit Colorful Colorado and never left.
+Victor was a member of the New Jersey crew who came out to visit us in Colorful Colorado and had never left.
+His sister had followed him.

-Major had already displayed a knack for blowing through other people's money.
-He tore through his father-in-law's $50,000 wedding gift in less than a month—one reason why bride Mary Levine is already hot and heavy with another music biz paramour.
+Major had already displayed an uncanny knack for blowing through other people's money.
+He'd blazed through his father-in-law's $50,000 wedding present in less than a month—one reason why bride Mary Levine is already hot and heavy with another music biz paramour.
 Seduced by Major's good looks and his enthusiastic sales pitch, blissfully unaware of his burgeoning career as a con man, some of Boulder's biggest drug dealers have been sweet-talked into laundering bucketfuls of cash through the glamorous enterprise.

 Major's spiel emphasized that, by and large, A-room studios outfitted with holy-grail hit-making recording gear are rarely encountered anywhere in between the coasts.
 Makes sense—New York and Los Angeles are where most rock stars live and record.
-He reasons that some of those luminaries could be persuaded to tap into "rocky mountain high," a winsome feeling that John Denver sang so passionately about in his megahit.
+He reasons that some of those luminaries could be persuaded to tap into "rocky mountain high," a winsome feeling that John Denver and Joe Walsh sang so passionately about in their megahits ("Rocky Mountain High" and "Rocky Mountain Way").
 Turns out his intuition was dead on.

-As fate would have it, manager-to-the-stars Jim Guercio had arrived at exactly the same conclusion.
+As fate would have it, manager-to-the-stars Jim Guercio had arrived at the exact same conclusion.
 Unbeknownst to Major, Guercio's Caribou Ranch was opening simultaneously.
 Guercio was even more adept at fleecing his rockstar clients than Major was at separating drug dealers from their cash.
-There was one key difference: Caribou wasn't located in an alley behind a bakery in downtown Boulder.
-The deluxe log cabin enclave was situated in a pristine national forest nestled above the former mining town of Gold Hill.
-Depending on their mood of the moment, musicians could dive into their projects or dip in groupie-filled hot tubs, spending week after productive week closeted in a creative cocoon.
+There was one key difference: Caribou wasn't located in an alley behind Rudi's bakery in downtown Boulder like Northstar.
+No, the deluxe log cabin enclave was situated in a pristine national forest nestled above the former mining town of Gold Hill.
+Depending on their mood of the moment, musicians could dive into their projects or dip in groupie-filled hot tubs, spending week after productive and pleasurable week closeted in a creative cocoon.

 If Caribou's idyllic location wasn't already damaging enough for Northstar's prospects, Guercio's preexisting client list already included megastars Elton John, Supertramp, and Chicago—who would all record multi-platinum albums at his ranch.
 In contrast, Major's client list included, well, no one of any note.
-No one of any note included The Milkmen.
-Eventually, he got so hard up that he traded us an entire week's run of the place for a gram (the smallest sellable amount) of blow.
+No one of any note, except to local aficionados, included The Milkmen.
+Eventually, he got so hard up that he traded us an entire week's run of the place for a pathetic gram (the smallest sellable amount) of blow.
 The four productions that came out of that launched our career, just as Northstar faded out of existence.

 But opening night anticipation is unaffected by flash forwards to future woes.
 Following two years of frenzied preparation, the studio is finally ready to unveil.
 One reason the townsfolk are in such a tizzy is that dress-up affairs are virtually unheard-of in the former cow town.
 So is the first VIP valet parking ever seen on Pearl Street.
 One valet, another member of our extended New Jersey clan, told me that he pocketed a grand from all the drug dealer tips.

 For all my fretting about finding a suitable date, I now have two of them in tow.
 With Simone and Calliope on each arm, we really are quite the lovely trio as we make our "red carpet entrance."
 Crossing over the threshold, we discover the party's in full swing.
 Poetry parties, with hundreds of revelers crammed into 700-square foot townhouses, are depopulated in comparison.
-A mass of human bodies compressed into every nook and cranny wends its way past banquet tables laden with ice sculptures, rich red meats bleeding onto silver platters, crystal bowls brimming with crustaceans.
-I haven't seen opulence like this since cousin Roberta's wedding at Leonard's Of Great Neck.
+A mass of human bodies compressed into every nook and cranny wends its way past banquet tables laden with ice sculptures in the form of swans, rich red carved meats bleeding onto silver platters, crystal bowls brimming with crustaceans.
+I haven't seen opulence quite like this since cousin Roberta's wedding at Leonard's Of Great Neck.

 Poppy gets lost in the maw of the crowd.
-On the custom mixing console―which took a team of engineering nerds two full years to design and assemble―Simone and I spell out each other's name in pricey Peruvian powder.
-This time I quit while I was ahead.
+On the custom mixing console―which took a team of engineering nerds two full years to design and assemble―Simone and I spell out each other's name in pricey Peruvian powder provided to insure the optimum pleasure quotient.
+This time, I quit while I was ahead.
 The world class debauchery starts at Northstar and concludes in Anne Waldman's romantic corner suite.
 Simone is minding it while Anne reads in Göteborg.
 From first kiss to last quiver, I'm convinced the summer's preceding adventures have been a mere prelude, acclimatizing me for a stepped-up level of passion I had been previously unprepared to process.

 It was hard to gauge whether Simone was a better actress or fuckstress.
 She poured everything she had into every scene.
 I responded in kind.
 The resulting give-and-take seemed far elevated from the free love romps I was accustomed to, not that those encounters weren't valuable life experience in their own beastly way.
-The introduction of another character in the second act was an unexpected plot device—fixated on Simone and not wanting to show up stag, I suppose I hadn't taken the "we'll make a lovely trio" line quite as literally as I might have.
+The introduction of another character in the second act was an unexpected plot twist—fixated on Simone and not wanting to show up stag, I suppose I hadn't taken the "we'll make a lovely trio" line quite as literally as I may have.
 My bad.
-There were about 2 billion men on earth that night in 1980―none any luckier than me.
+There were about 2 billion men on earth that night in 1980―none more fortunate than I.

 I saw Simone a couple of years later.
 Glowing.